Best WooCommerce Product Add-Ons Plugins (And How to Use Them)

 - The pro version integrates seamlessly with the WooCommerce Product Table plugin, as well as WooCommerce Quick View Pro.
 What this means is that you’ll be able to display product add-on options in a neat, front-end table layout with search, sort, and filter options.
-The free product add-ons plugin doesn’t integrate with WooCommerce Product Table.
+YITH’s free product add-ons plugin doesn’t work with WooCommerce Product Table.

 How to add product add-ons to a WooCommerce product table

-By using product tables with the best WooCommerce product add-ons plugin, you’ll be able to display all sorts of WooCommerce products (with variable products and add-on options) in a dynamic, one-page table layout.
+By using product tables with a WooCommerce product add-ons plugin, you’ll be able to display all sorts of WooCommerce products (with variable products and add-on options) in a dynamic, one-page table layout.
 This way, your store’s buying user flow will go something like this: